Upper bounds on gaps between zeros of $L$-functions: Preparations

 Then the function

 is bounded on $\sigma\in [-3/2,5/2]$ by

-\end{lemma} Note that $g(s)$ is analytic and the denominator allows for flexibility if one wants to remove the trivial zeros of $L(s)$ in the strip $\sigma\in [-3/2,5/2]$.
+\end{lemma} Note that $g(s)$ is analytic and the denominator allows for flexibility if one wants to remove the trivial zeros of $L(s)$ in the strip $\sigma\in [-3/2,1)$.
 Our bound is far from being sharp but suffices for our applications.
 For example, when $\sigma=1/2$ the exponent $\frac{5/2-\sigma}{2}=1$ should be replaced by $1/4$ according to the convexity bound.
-See \cite{PalZha25} (where $\Re(\mu_j)\geq -1/2$ is assumed instead) for a slightly more refined application of Lemma~\ref{lemma Rademacher} toward this end.
+See \cite{PalZha25} for a slightly more refined application of Lemma~\ref{lemma Rademacher} toward this end.